The power of pyramid decomposition in Normaliz: Lexicographic triangulation and pyramid decomposition

 Now we present a radically different way to lexicographic triangulations via iterated \emph{pyramid decompositions}.
 The cones that appear in this type of decomposition are called \emph{pyramids} since their cross-section polytopes are pyramids in the usual sense, namely of type $\conv(F,x)$ where $F$ is a facet and $x$ is a vertex not contained in $F$.

 \begin{definition} The \emph{pyramid decomposition} $\Pi(x_1,\dots,x_n)$ of $C=\cone(x_1,\dots,x_n)$ is recursively defined as follows: it is the trivial decomposition for $n=0$, and

 \end{definition}

 As already pointed out in the introduction, the pyramid decomposition is not a polyhedral subdivision in the strong sense: the intersection of two faces $F$ and $F'$ need not be a common face of $F$ and $F'$ (but is always a face of $F$ or $F'$).
-See Figure \ref{FigPyrDec} for an example.
+See Figures \ref{FigPyrDec} and \ref{FigPyrDec2} for examples.
+Roughly speaking, one can say that in the pyramid decomposition forgets the potentially existing subdivision (or even triangulation) of the facets of $C(x_1,\dots,x_{n-1}$ that are visible from $x_n$.
+In order to subdivide (or even triangulate) the new pyramids it is enough to do the computations within each of them.
+This ``localization'' reduces the complexity tremendously.

 In order to iterate the pyramid decomposition we set $\Pi^0(x_1,\dots,x_n)=\Pi(x_1,\dots,x_n)$, and